samvera-labs/clover-iiif/README.md

 [**View Demo**](https://codesandbox.io/s/nulib-react-media-player-sample-i0huq)

-React Media Player is a UI component that renders a multicanvas IIIF viewer intended for `Video` and `Sound` content resources with minimal support for `Image`.
+React Media Player is a UI component that renders a multicanvas IIIF viewer intended for `Video` and `Sound` content resources with basic pan-zoom support for `Image` via OpenSeadragon.
 Provide a [IIIF Presentation 3.0](https://iiif.io/api/presentation/3.0/) manifest and the component:

 - Renders a multi-canvas _Video_, _Sound_, and _Image_ viewer
 - Renders thumbnails as navigation between canvases